wapcaplet/doctest2/tests/ellipses.rst

     Eggs
     Spam

-Finally, there is the aesthetic ugliness of including the ``+ELLIPSIS`` directive.
+There is the aesthetic ugliness of including the ``+ELLIPSIS`` directive.
 Anyone reading your documentation can tell from the context what ``...`` means, so doctest should be able to as well.

 Solution